lupyuen/lupyuen.github.io/src/rust6.md

 - TODO: NuttX Workshop Presentation

-In this article we revisit Rushabh's contributions to NuttX...
+In this article we walk through Rushabh's contributions.
+And understand how we're evolving Rust Apps for NuttX...

 TODO